List of The Green Green Grass characters: Dora Lane

 Dora Lane (June Whitfield) – Dora first appeared in The Lonely Herdsman.
 Dora is Marlene's mother.
 She was first seen in "He Ain't Heavy He's my Uncle" an episode from Only Fools and Horses seventh series where she originally was played by Joan Geary.
 Dora appeared in an episode of the 2009 series.

 Guest appearances

 Pertunia Lane

 Pertunia Lane (Paula Wilcox) – Marlene's sister.
 The Driscoll Brothers followed Pertunia to Winterdown Farm when she came to visit in "Brothers and Sisters".

 Colin Cakeworthy

 Colin (Paul Bown) – Appeared in "From Here to Paternity" in 2006.
 He is the husband of Imelda Cakeworthy.
 He is a hypochondriac, yet a reference made in "The Path of True Love" states that he has just had another operation, which contradicts the former statement.

-Denzil
+Denzil Tulser

 Denzil (Paul Barber) – Originally appearing as a regular in Only Fools and Horses, Denzil made a one-off appearance in "Keep On Running" – the first episode of The Green Green Grass.
 He brought news of the Driscoll Brothers' release, causing Boycie to sell his house and the Showroom so he could move immediately to the countryside.